top of page

 The 62-year-old told FT that he lost most of his pension in just three years by being able to put his savings into high-risk investments within his DIY Sipp.

-The FTSE-100 listed company said there was nothing they can do to help Mr XXXX further.
+The FTSE-100 listed pension company said there was nothing they can do to help Mr XXXX further.

-We have received numerous enquiries that showed mistaken understanding of the position.
-We made the decision to avoid causing any offence we would deny sign-offs across the board, irrespective of the fees being forfeited.
+We made the decision that to avoid causing any offence we would deny sign-offs across the board, irrespective of the fees being forfeited.

-Cash is not free - it is always below inflation, usually around 2% below as it currently stands.
-That is effectively the bank's fee.
-Which is quite expensive when considered, would you expressly pay 2% pa for cash account?
-Yet that is what we do.
+Cash is not free - interest awarded is always below inflation, usually around 2% below as it currently stands.
+That is effectively the bank's fee as they buy their cash wholesale (Libor).
+Would you expressly pay 2% pa for cash account if it was made clear?

 The 5% Cash ISA awarded for £1000per month regular contributions for 1yr is great, but only 1 payment of the £1,000pm was in there for 1 year, so it really works out at less than 3% interest.
 Clever marketing.